Rapptz/discord.py/docs/guide/intro.rst

         $ cd your_bot_source
         $ python3 -m venv .venv

-    The ``.venv`` argument is the output folder of the virtual environment, this can be named anything but be sure to keep it in mind.
+    The ``.venv`` argument is the output folder of the virtual environment, this can be named anything but be sure to remember it.

 2. Activate the virtual environment: